blake-parker/blake-parker/README.md

 # 👻Blake Parker

 My name is Blake Parker.
-I am currently a senior pursuing a degree in Computer Science/Software Engineering at Louisiana State University.
+I am a LSU graduate with a B.S. in Computer Science with a concentration in Software Engineering.

+While my interests have switched to be more Cybersecurity focused as of late, I still take great joy in automation and scripting.

 I have always loved technology.
 As a child I played far too many video games for my own good and had countless online interactions.
 Though possibly toxic, these interactions shaped me as a person and my interest in Computer Science sprouted from wanting to give back and provide the same experiences for countless others.